 Step-by-Step Guide to Study Abroad

-STEP BY STEP GUIDE TO STUDY ABROAD
+STEP BY STEP GUIDE TO STUDY AWAY

 - Click here to read more about the different types of programs we offer

 - Attend an info session to learn more.
 Check out our page of upcoming events and follow us on Facebook.

 - Browse course brochures and pick up course sheet and cost sheets in the Study Away Office (Kanbar 102)

 - Keep in mind that for summer, semester and academic year programs students must have a minimum of 60 credits completed on their transcript before they are allowed to participate.
 Students typically apply as sophomores and go abroad as juniors but options vary by major.

 - Short Courses may be available any year (not guaranteed for all majors) over Spring Break or in the summer.